JessicaKMcIntosh/BashTerm/README.md

   Aliases to add to the TERM_ATTR array.
   These are more friendly names for the various capabilities.
   For example use `UNDERLINE` to exit underline mode instead of the more cryptic `rmul`.

+* `$_TERM_ATTRIBUTE_SHORTCUTS` -
+  Shortcut variables to create.
+  Creating environment variables this way makes it easier for you to customize.

 ## Terminal Colors - `color.sh`